Denis Doulgeropoulos

 Life Insurance Agent

-State labor laws vary widely, and there has been more pressure to raise the minimum wage in states with higher living costs.
-Twenty-nine states and the District of Columbia have minimum wages higher than the federal wage floor of $7.25, which hasn’t been adjusted since 2009.2 Some cities have enacted minimums that exceed state levels, and a few large employers have increased pay for entry-level employees nationwide, making it more expensive for smaller businesses to compete for workers.3
+State labor laws vary significantly, and pressure continues to rise to increase the minimum wage in areas with higher living costs.
+Currently, twenty-nine states and the District of Columbia have minimum wages above the federal rate of $7.25, which has remained unchanged since 2009.
+In addition, some cities have implemented even higher local minimum wages.
+At the same time, several large employers have increased entry-level pay nationwide.
+As a result, smaller businesses often struggle to compete for workers due to rising labor costs.

-The Biden administration supports phasing in a $15 federal minimum wage, but a closely divided Congress could make that a difficult feat.4 Either way, many small businesses may face challenges as state-level wage increases take effect over the next few years.
+The Biden administration supports gradually increasing the federal minimum wage to $15 per hour.
+However, a closely divided Congress may make this goal difficult to achieve.
+Regardless of federal action, many small businesses will likely face financial pressure as state-level wage increases continue over the coming years.

 Economic Impact